 It is.

-Make Your Own Money Magic by Recycling Stocks in a Tender Offer
+Make Your Own Money Magic by Recycling Stocks in an Employee Tender Offer

 And we can help you figure out how to do things like this too.
 Book a call with me today, and we’ll talk about how to make the most of your tender offer and available stock options in your pre-IPO company.